StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/notifications/introduction.md

 ## Definition

-A notification, is a described by:
+A notification is a described by:

 1. A *Trigger*
 2. One or more *Notifiers*